pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ![optimistic-ddl-example-3](/media/optimistic-ddl-example-3.png)

-The following DM statement can be replicated to the downstream without any modification:
+The following DML statements can be replicated to the downstream without any modification:

 ```sql
 UPDATE `tbl00` SET `Level` = 9 WHERE `ID` = 1;